6ixthdev/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link - creating a symbolic link
-14-copy_html - copy all html files to folders without html files or update newer ones 100-lets_move - move all files that starts with uppercase to the tmp folder
+14-copy_html - copy all html files to folders without html files or update newer ones 100-lets_move - move all files that starts with uppercase to the tmp folder 101-clean_emacs - Deletes all files that contains this character ~